-Placement into UMEI 007 is made by the Graduate School based on the standardized

-English test scores submitted upon application to UMD.
+Placement into UMEI 007 is made by the Graduate School based on the standardized English test scores submitted upon application to UMD.
 Students required to enroll must do so in their second semester of attendance.
 Other graduate students are welcome to enroll on a space-available basis.
 The course meets twice per week for two hours per session.

-UMEI 006 and 008: Oral Communication Courses
+UMEI 006: Oral Communication

-These oral communications courses are intended for International Teaching Assistants.
-Placement into the courses is based on required screening of ITAs by MEI before ITAs can begin teaching assignments.
+This course is intended for International Teaching Assistants.
+Placement into the course is based on speaking test sub-scores from standardized measures of speaking proficiency.
+Placement into the course means that it is required alongside teaching assignments for relevant International Teaching Assistants.
 Other interested students may enroll on a space-available basis and should contact MEI for a registration permission stamp.